m0ru/bak/04_solution.md

 Top-level components (views in the Angular-sense) have their own folders (e.g. `app/components/create-need/` and are split in two files).
-You'll need to add them to the routing (see below) to be able to switch the routing-state to these.
+You need to add them to the routing (see below) to be able to switch the routing-state to these.

 Non-top-level components are implemented as directives.
 A very simple